 Maintaining Your Grass Repairs

-Once you have made the repairs, follow these steps.
+Once you’ve made the repairs, follow these steps to maintain your grass.
 While you may not be able to prevent bare spots completely, you can keep your lawn as healthy and green as possible.

 Will Grass Fill in Bare Spots on its Own?